MohammedAzharudeen/DataStructures/README.md

 * Linked List
   * Insert at the beginning
-  * Insert at the nth position
+  * Insert at the Nth position
+  * Delete Node at the Nth position.